 Chronic pain from cancer is difficult for anyone to deal with every day.
 It can be debilitating and disrupt your life.
 You might not be able to work or perform routine tasks because of the pain you’re experiencing.
-When that happens, you need to seek pain management treatment from Jersey Premier Pain.
+When that happens, you should seek pain management care from Jersey Premier Pain.

-The symptoms suffered by people with cancer vary from one person to the next.
-It can range from occasional mild symptoms to consistent, severe pain.
+Cancer patient symptoms vary significantly from one person to the next.
+They can range from occasional mild symptoms to consistent, severe pain.
 Cancer pain is typically dull, achy, or sharp.
 The type and stage of cancer, the extent of the disease, and an individual’s tolerance for pain all contribute to the symptoms experienced.
-It’s also not limited to the affected area, because cancer can cause generalized pain throughout the body.
+It’s also not limited to the affected area because cancer can cause generalized pain throughout the body.

 Depending on the form of cancer you have, you could experience various kinds of pain, including:

 - Nerve pain: Also referred to as neuropathic pain.
-It’s caused by pressure on the spinal cord or nerves, or by nerve damage.
-It commonly leads to a burning, tingling pain, or skin-crawling feeling.
+It’s caused by pressure on the spinal cord or nerves or by nerve damage.
+It commonly leads to a burning, tingling, or skin-crawling sensation.

 - Bone pain: If cancer spreads into the bone, it damages the bone tissue, causing a dull or throbbing pain.

-- Soft tissue pain: This may include pain from a muscle or organ, for example, such as pain in the back from tissue damage to the kidney.
+- Soft tissue pain may include pain from a muscle or organ, such as back pain from tissue damage to a kidney.
 It’s typically sharp, cramping, or throbbing.

-- Phantom pain: This occurs when there’s pain in the area of the body where the cancer was removed, such as when someone with breast cancer experiences pain in their breast that’s no longer there.
+- Phantom pain occurs when there’s pain in the area of the body where the cancer used to be.
+For instance, a breast cancer survivor might experience pain in their breast that’s no longer there.
 Many describe it as unbearable.

-- Referred pain: Feeling the pain from a specific organ in a different part of the body.
-It can happen because of nerves that lead to a different body part.
+- Referred pain: Feeling the pain from a specific organ in a different body part.
+It can happen because of nerves that lead to another body part.

 Cancer pain falls under two different categories: acute and chronic.
-Acute pain happens when there’s damage caused by an injury.
-It lasts for a short period of time.
-Chronic pain often occurs when the nerves are affected in some way.
-It’s usually the result of cancer pressing on nerves or from chemicals the tumor produces within the body.
+Acute pain happens when an injury causes damage.
+It lasts for a short period.
+Chronic pain often occurs when something affects the nerves in some way.
+It usually results from cancerous growths pressing on nerves or chemicals a tumor produces.
 Chronic pain ranges from mild to severe and can continue long after treatment ends.

 What Causes Cancer Pain?